 And to the end of one’s days one will meet with no danger.

-This only increases as youthful emotion subsides with age and experience.
-I’d say it was simply youthful emotional insecurity making mountains out of the molehills of belief.
+True impartiality only increases as youthful emotions and insecurity subsides with age and experience — thankfully.
+By the same token, youthful emotions and insecurity can’t avoid making mountains out of the molehills of belief.

 If the world we see is simply a reflection of who we are, then Chapter 47 makes more sense.
 The more we know ‘in here’ the more we know ‘out there’.